 The site is bounded by Cardiff Road to the east, the Waingongoro River to the west, and an old dairy factory to the north.
 The area being filled is a steep narrow gully approximately 35 metres wide.
 The capacity of the site is limited, and this is one of the smaller cleanfills described in this report.
 Culverting was not installed prior to the expiry of consent 6280-1, which reached the expiry date of 1 June 2017 without being given effect to.
+Processing of the cleanfill consent renewal was put on hold pending receipt of a piping consent application.
 It is noted that there is limited space to continue filling at the site before further culverting will be required in the unnamed tributary.
 A new consent will be required to undertake this work.

-Figure 16 Taranaki Trucking Company Ltd's cleanfill and sampling sites at Cardiff Road, Stratford
+Figure 17 Taranaki Trucking Company Ltd's cleanfill and sampling sites at Cardiff Road, Stratford

-Taranaki Trucking's cleanfill at Cardiff Road was inspected on two occasions during the period under review.
+Taranaki Trucking's cleanfill at Cardiff Road was inspected on one occasion during the period under review.

 At the time of inspection old loads of soil and other acceptable material had been placed at the front of the site.
-The rear of the site had been levelled with no unacceptable material visible at the time of inspection.
+Nothing had been added to the fill face for some time and the fill face was well vegetated.
+The drain was open, with no culverts in place.
+No fill was in the drain.
+Samples were collected during the inspection.